wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 ## Future directions

-### Also allow e.g. `some Optional<P>`
+The following are put forth as _possible_ future directions, not necessarily recommended by us.
+In most cases we are simply currently unsure if they are the right direction.
+We enumerate them here both for intellectual interest and because we anticipate readers of this proposal may wonder why this proposal does not go further in these directions.
+The limited removal of parenthesis, as proposed, is a simple change that requires no meaningful trade-offs and has no downsides, whereas these potential future directions do.

+### Allow separation of the keyword from the placeholder type name

+e.g. permit `some Optional<P>` as equivalent to `Optional<some P>`, on the basis that while syntactically redundant, the author's intent is still unambiguous.
+Permitting either form makes the language more accomodating of natural differences in intuition and ways of thinking between programmers.

-If `some P?` is now valid, one could argue that its long form should also be valid for consistency, i.e.: `some Optional<P>`.
-The same motiviations & principles apply - most importantly, that the author's intent is unambiguous.
+Additionally, if the abbreviation `some P?` is valid, one can argue that its long form should also be valid for consistency, i.e.: `some Optional<P>`.

+However, there are potential trade-offs / downsides:

+* Having multiple ways to write the same thing can make the language harder to learn (newcomers may tend to assume there's a functional difference and be waylaid trying to figure out what it is).

+* The further the `some` / `any` keyword is from the placeholder type name, the greater the potential for misunderstanding or misreading the definition, and the less self-explanatory the code is - even if technically it is unambiguous.

+  For example, consider encountering `any Record<Expense>` in unfamiliar code.
+Without knowing a priori what `Record` or `Expense` is, you cannot tell if they are protocols or concrete types.
+Therefore you cannot intuit where the existential is, the position of which may have significant ramifications (most obviously for usage and semantics, but also potentially for runtime performance).

-This may have greater ramifications, however.
-The farther the `some` / `any` keyword is from the applicable part of the expression, the greater the potential for misunderstanding the definition - even if technically it is unambiguous.
-Also, it increases the probability of mistakes during refactoring (e.g. a naive textual search-and-replace for `Optional<P>` to `Optional<T>` where `T` is a concrete type, and thus the resulting whole expression `some Optional<T>` is invalid).
+* It increases the probability of mistakes during refactoring (e.g. a naive textual search-and-replace for `Optional<P>` to `Optional<T>` where `T` is a concrete type, and thus the resulting whole expression `some Optional<T>` is invalid).

-Additionally, it introduces redundancy into the grammar, as now you can write `Optional<some P>` _or_ `some Optional<P>`, and they have the exact same effect.
-Having multiple ways to write the same thing makes the language harder to learn (newcomers may tend to assume there's a difference and be waylaid trying to figure out what it is) and harder to work with (now one has to consider multiple possible grammars when searching, for example).

-While that also applies in principle to optional parenthesis, parenthesis are already optional in most cases - e.g. one already has to know that `1 + 2` is the same as `(1 + 2)` or `(1) + 2` or `((1 + ((2))))` or any of infinitely many other possibilities.
-So this proposal introduces no _new_ conceptual burden on learners.

-**TODO: figure out if we actually believe this should be a future (or never) direction, or if actually we should include this in the proposal.**
+  This similarly concerns tooling that operates on Swift code at the textual or AST levels.

+### Make `some` / `any` behave like `try`

+A broader generalisation of the above is for `any` / `some` to become more akin to `try`, i.e. marker keywords that signal / enable use of their function anywhere in the remainder of the statement and are not necessarily required on every individual occurrence of their behaviour within the statement.

+This would permit terser syntax like `some Collection<Codable>`,  meaning some `Collection` type containing some `Codable` type.
+Or similarly `any Collection<Codable>` for the existential equivalent.

+Heterogenous use of the two keywords would still follow naturally due to the nesting nature of generic expressions, e.g. `some Collection<any Codable>` is still clear and unambiguous.
+For that reason this would not be source-breaking (but would obviously be backwards incompatible).

+This of course has the same concerns, magnified.
+In particular, complex generic expressions are now not only not self-explanatory as to which parts are opaque types or existentials, but you cannot even tell how many existentials or opaque types are in the expression.  e.g. does `some Record<Expense>` mean `some Record<some Expense>` or `Record<some Expense>` or `some Record<Expense>`?

 ## Alternatives considered